Why We’re Here

 Schedule and Cost

-TIBC operates as standalone and continuous sessions during each of the fall and spring semesters.
+TIBC operates as standalone or continuous sessions during each of the fall and spring semesters.

 Applications for the Fall 2021 Session are live!

-TIBC's free trial will run from August 23 to September 14.
+TIBC's Free Trial is from August 23 to September 14.

 The ideal candidate for TIBC is a motivated 19-22 year old Jewish student seeking mentorship or a network of peers to fill the gaps of what might not be available to them on or off campus.
 TIBC students can be taking a break from college, but ideally have not attended a Yeshiva or Seminary.